matt5834/course-in-a-box/modules/resources/_posts/2000-01-02-markdown-cheatsheet.markdown

 ###inHarmony
-Excellent app for performing a chord and a diatonic melody simultaneously.
-An intuitive way for students to
+Excellent app for performing a chord progression and a diatonic melody simultaneously.
+An intuitive way for students to play chord tones based on scale degrees. [inHarmony](https://itunes.apple.com/us/app/inharmony/id526295009?mt=8)

+###Chordion
+Similar to inHarmony with its ability to perform chords and melodies simultaneously.
+Chordion offers slightly less control in terms of melodic note choices.
+Also a great MIDI controller when used with OSC.
+[Chordion](https://itunes.apple.com/us/app/chordion-musical-instrument/id552182095?mt=8)

+###The Orchestra
+A great teacher tool for demonstrating many aspects of orchestration.
+Teacher can play a number of selections displaying score and audio simlutaneously.
+Tap and hold the screen to momentarily discuss characteristics of the notation etc. [The Orchestra](https://itunes.apple.com/us/app/the-orchestra/id560078788?mt=8)

+###NotateMe
+An app for transforming hand writen notation into exportable formatted notation.
+[NotateMe](https://itunes.apple.com/us/app/notateme/id699470139?mt=8)